Infraste03/KGE_RS/ablation_study/step4_alternate_results/README.md

 one_to_one
 ```

-and the Task B objective is identified in the directory names as:
+The Task B objective is Cross-Entropy and is identified in the directory names
+by:

 ```text
 CE